Limited Tort and Bus Accidents

 - If your injuries are especially serious, then limited tort rules don’t apply.
 You can sue for 100% recovery, including pain and suffering.

-- If the driver at fault was convicted of being under the influence of alcohol or illegal drugs, then limited tort rules don’t apply.
+- If the at-fault driver was convicted of being under the influence of alcohol or illegal drugs, then limited tort rules don’t apply.
 This holds true even when the bus driver makes an error because he was intoxicated.

 - If the driver responsible for the accident was driving a vehicle registered in another state, then limited tort rules don’t apply.
 This includes buses registered outside Pennsylvania.